Advantages and disadvantages of ultrasonic waves in detecting industrial defects

 The ultrasonic waves are used to detect the presence of flaws in the form of cracks, blowholes, porosity in metallic pipes as those used in conveying the natural gas or parts of nuclear reactors.

-The cracks, holes, air bubbles and welding defects can be detected by passing ultrasonic waves through the material to be examined, and measuring the time internal of the reflected beam, so, flaws in the metal block can be determined.
+The cracks, holes, air bubbles and welding defects can be detected by passing ultrasonic waves through the material to be examined, and measuring the time interval of the reflected beam, so, flaws in the metal block can be determined.

-The velocity of sound wave varies depending on the medium through which it is traveling, It is affected by the medium’s density and elastic properties, And different types of sound waves will travel at different velocities.
+The velocity of the sound wave varies depending on the medium through which it is traveling, It is affected by the medium’s density and elastic properties, And different types of sound waves will travel at different velocities.

-It is very important to know that ultrasonic testing is manual operation which requires careful attention by experienced technicians.
+Ultrasonic testing is a manual operation that requires careful attention by experienced technicians.

 Extensive technical knowledge is required for the development of inspection procedures, and the parts that are rough, irregular in shape, very small or thin, or not homogeneous are difficult to inspect.

 Inspected items must be water-resistant when using water-based couplants that do not contain rust inhibitors, and couplants are needed to provide effective transfer of ultrasonic wave energy between the transducers and parts being inspected unless a non-contact technique is used.